2025 Nepalese Gen Z protests: 8 September

 Large gatherings took place in Kathmandu, particularly at Maitighar Mandala and around the federal parliament building, New Baneshwor, with tens of thousands of participants.
 The protests were originally organized as a peaceful rally by Hami Nepal, an NGO whose website highlights earthquake relief projects.
-Anil Baniya, one of the protest organisers from Hami Nepal, said the government cracked down on the protesters after, Megraj Giri, another protester, threw a rock at a CCTV camera.
+Anil Baniya, one of the protest organizers from Hami Nepal, said the government cracked down on the protesters after some protesters began to climb the walls of the parliament complex and others threw stones.
 Baniya stated that what began as a peaceful protest was hijacked by "external forces and political party cadres" but that regardless, the government should not have responded to stones being thrown with live ammunition from the armed police.
 The Straw Hat Pirates' Jolly Roger flag from the manga series One Piece was used by some protesters, in similar fashion to the 2025 Indonesian protests.

-The original protest grew and evolved to a movement with no formal leadership, individuals joined voluntarily in opposition to corruption and the social media ban.
+Emerging as a decentralized movement, the protest grew and evolved to a movement with no formal leadership, individuals joined voluntarily in opposition to corruption and the social media ban.
 The demonstrations escalated when protesters attempted to enter the Federal Parliament of Nepal, leading security forces to respond with tear gas, water cannons, rubber bullets, and live ammunition.
 Video Geolocation published in the evening showed numerous victims killed in front of the parliament building.
-Victims were seen lying inanimate on the ground, many with serious or fatal wounds to the head and torso.
+Victims were seen lying inanimate on the ground, many with serious or fatal wounds to the head and torso, many wearing school uniforms.
 Videos showed victims with their faces blown off.
 An expert identified bullets fired as coming from a lightweight 7.62x51mm automatic rifle.
 The Kathmandu District Administration Office imposed a curfew in parts of the capital near government buildings.
 However, protests continued.

 The confrontations resulted in at least 19 people killed and more than 347 people injured.
 Seventeen of those protesters were killed in the capital.
 The National Human Rights Commission called on authorities not to use excessive force and to "show restraint in handling the protests."

 In the evening, the government lifted the ban on social media platforms.
-Home Minister Ramesh Lekhak resigned.
+Home Minister Ramesh Lekhak resigned and got his passport seized.
 A curfew was imposed in several major cities including Kathmandu, Birgunj, Bhairahawa, Butwal, Pokhara, Itahari, and Damak.
 Following this, protests for the complete dissolution of parliament began.
 This was primarily caused by the initial government response to the original protests.